IT KPIs - The Key Metrics To Track

 by Pat Ordenes, on Apr 12, 2018 11:31:51 PM

 There is a wide range of IT KPIs that can be measured, but for this piece, we have focused on three areas and collected a suite of 12 IT KPI examples for you to use as a reference.
-As always, you can download a pdf cheat sheet of these KPIs for IT Teams, for future reference.
-If you haven’t followed our series of KPIs for various teams, below are links to the past articles:
+As always, you can download a pdf cheat sheet of these KPIs for future reference.
+If you haven’t followed our series, we've got a ton more resources on KPI examples from different departments and industries.
+We've also created a great resource that will help you write your own KPIs by following 4 simple steps.

 12 IT KPI Examples